 Add the bay leaves, cracked peppercorns, and crushed caraway seeds.
 Stir to combine.
 Bring the goulash to a boil, reduce the heat to a low simmer, and continue to simmer, covered, for an hour.

-Serve the goulash hot with a dollop of sour cream (the sour cream makes a huge difference – don’t omit).
+Serve the goulash hot with a dollop of sour cream (the sour cream is a fabulous addition, don’t omit it!).

 - 2 tablespoons extra virgin olive oil